stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Knowledge/index.md

 #### **Prerequisite:** Channel Divinity<br>**Actions:** 2
 *You can use your Channel Divinity to tap into a divine well of knowledge.*

 You can choose one skill or tool.
-For 10 minutes, you gain +1d for checks using the chosen skill or tool.
+For 10 minutes, you gain +1d on checks using the chosen skill or tool.

 ## Talents